HO-CTO/sre-monitoring-as-code/monitoring-as-code/README.md

 - [docker](https://docs.docker.com)
 - [git](https://git-scm.com)

+## Docker installation

+See GitHub Releases page for most recent tagged version and pull the Docker image: -

+`docker pull ghcr.io/ho-cto/sre-monitoring-as-code:{tag}`

+## GitHub clone installation

-**Now in a directory of your choosing run the following setup commands.**
+**In a directory of your choosing run the following setup commands.**

 ```
 # Clone the repository to your local machine